akto-api-security/tests-library/remediation/WSO2_API_MANAGER_XXE.md

 ### Step 3: Use less complex data formats

 If possible, consider using less complex data formats such as JSON, which doesn't have the support for defining entities.

-### Step 4: Code review and update

-This should be followed by a rigorous code review to ensure there are no places left in the application that are still vulnerable to Blind XXE.
-Also, ensure to update the application regularly with security patches and updates.

-### Step 5: Regular Audit

-Regular vulnerability scanning and assuring none of the changes re-introduced this exposure again into the system.